Juan Fernando Quintero: 2014 World Cup and Friendlies

 On 2 June 2014, Quintero was named in Colombia's 23-man squad for the 2014 FIFA World Cup and assigned the number 20 shirt.

-He made his World Cup debut against Ivory Coast in the group stage, coming on for Victor Ibarbo in the 53rd minute, and scored his first international goal to decide the 2–1 win for Los Cafeteros.
+He made his World Cup debut against Ivory Coast in the group stage, coming on for Victor Ibarbo in the 53rd minute, and scored his first international goal to give the 2–1 win for Los Cafeteros.

-In a friendly against Bahrain, Quintero assisted Radamel Falcao's first goal in a 6–0 victory.
+In May 2018, in a friendly against France at the Parc des Princes, Quintero scored the winning goal for Colombia, a penalty, in a 3–2 victory.

 2018 World Cup

 In May 2018, he was named in Colombia's preliminary 35 man squad for the 2018 World Cup in Russia.
 On 19 June 2018, he scored in the opening game against Japan with a free kick under the wall to tie the match 1–1 that ended in a 2–1 defeat.
-On 24 June 2018, Quintero played 73 minutes in Colombia's 3–0 victory over Poland and assisted to Radamel Falcao's goal in the 70th minute of the game.
-Four days later on 28 June 2018, he played 90 minutes of Colombia's final game in the group stage and provided the winning assist to Yerry Mina's goal off of a corner kick to secure first place in group H. On 3 July 2018, he played 88 minutes in the round of 16 game against England.
-He did not provide any goals or assists and Colombia went on to lose the game 3–4 on penalties.
+On 24 June 2018, Quintero played 73 minutes in Colombia's 3–0 victory over Poland and assisted Radamel Falcao's goal.
+Four days later on 28 June 2018, he played 90 minutes of Colombia's final game in the group stage against Senegal and provided the winning assist to Yerry Mina's goal off of a corner kick to secure first place in group H. On 3 July 2018, he played 88 minutes in the round of 16 game against England, as Colombia lost on penalties.
 His goal against Japan was voted the second best goal of the tournament, after Benjamin Pavard's goal against Argentina.